community-led-design/kit/src/case-studies/lived-experience-advisory-for-homelessness.md

 ### Facilitation

 {% figure "/assets/media/img_4470.jpg", "A group of four to five people are standing in front of a white board, looking at pieces of paper taped up on the baord. " %}
+Members of the Advisory Committee working on synthesizing ideas with the Innovation Team.
 {% endfigure %}

 {% figure "/assets/media/20180122_114733.jpg", "A group of five people sit at a table together, talking.
 The table is covered in papers, sticky notes, markers, waterbottles, and food. " %}
+Lincoln Neiger, lead service designer, facilitating an ideation workshop with members of the Advisory Committee.
 {% endfigure %}

 * During the first session, everyone co-designed the group's by-laws together.
 By-laws are an agreement on how the members were going to engage with each other and the Innovation Team.
 It was important that the by-laws were created together with the Advisory Committee to create a sense of ownership from everyone.